555-555-5555

 • Wild salmon (and any deep sea wild fatty fish), sardines.
 Salmon and sardines pack a double punch: they are good sources of the protein needed to transport thyroid hormone to all your cells, AND they are rich in the anti-inflammatory omega 3 fatty acids that quell the inflammation that accompanies Hashimoto’s.
 Choose wild only though.
 Read here why you should avoid farmed fish at all costs.

 • Our next thyroid-boosting gift from the ocean is sea vegetables.
 Kelp, wakame, nori, kombu and dulse are some of the best sources for the trace minerals that are so lacking from our diets today.
 These minerals are needed for ever enzymatic reaction in the body.
 Sea veggies are also the riches sources of iodine that can be a contributing factor to hypothyroidism.
 So eat up!
-My favorite ways to use sea veggies is in stews, sprinkled on salads or root vegetables, or as a quick snack, like these easy nori roll-ups.
+My favorite ways to use sea veggies is in stews, sprinkled on salads or root vegetables, or as a quick snack.

 • Ashwagandha isn’t really a food, but an herb that is excellent for thyroid function, anxiety, and restful sleep.
 Read my post on it and how to use it here.